billroy/bitlash-commander/README.md

 - BUG: panel properties color changes don't punch through to new buttons
 - mustache-expand the label text
-- grid-friendly default object sizes
-- bug: one copy of panel label gets added per roundtrip

 - bug: group.delete doesn't delete subitems
-- bug: create new items on the grid, not off it
-	- coerce menu coordinates to the grid

 - bug: duplicate item -> save -> item is lost
 	- id duplication?